kenthua/gcp-cb-dotnet/README.md

-Leveraging the sample spring-boot java hello world app from the container builder examples, deploy the app in GKE
+Leveraging the sample dotnet value app from the container builder examples, deploy the app in GKE

 ## Getting started
 Enable the appropriate APIs